 Upgrading to the Pro plan costs a reasonable $20 (£16) a month, and adds the image optimization rules, extra configurability, and improved support.

 Whatever you choose, Cloudflare delivers great performance.
-As we write, the benchmarking site CDNPerf ranks Cloudflare at fifth place for worldwide HTTP request response times out of a field of 20 top CDNs.
+As we write, the benchmarking site CDNPerf ranks Cloudflare at seventh place for worldwide HTTP request response times out of a field of 20 top CDNs.